 Owing to the increased demand for imaging and communications globally, there is also a growing demand for small satellites.
 However, there is an insufficient supply of rocket launchers for these small satellites.
 Having established a rocket and other space professional development team in 2019, Honda is seeking to develop small rockets that can carry satellites weighing less than 1 ton.

 These rockets will utilize the combustion technology accumulated by automobile gasoline engines in engine injection and apply autonomous driving technology in rocket control and navigation.
-By using the autopilot technology to reuse rockets, the launch cost will be significantly reduced ( reports suggest up to about 5 billion yen reduction.)
+Using the autopilot technology to reuse rockets will significantly reduce the launch cost ( reports suggest up to about 5 billion yen reduction.)

 Based on Yomiuri Shimbun reports, the rocket will be able to transport satellites to an altitude of 2,000 kilometers.